arnpi/pySysAdsBlock/README.md

 You can revert this operation.

-You can keep, add or modify /etc/hosts lines before the marker "# - - - S T O P - E D I T - H E R E - - - #"
+You can keep, manually add or modify /etc/hosts lines before the marker:

+"# - - - S T O P - E D I T - H E R E - - - #"

 Needs root user.